 Based on whether it is inbound or outbound, WinDivertSharp thread gets hold of request or response and applies lag impairment on the packets before sending them to either HeartPOS or HeartSIP.

+Behavior: There will be a time delay in receiving the transmission.
+Network trace will show one or more Retransmission attempts.

 Type: Drop (NetworkImpaired = 4)

 Based on whether it is inbound or outbound, WinDivertSharp thread gets hold of request or response and applies Drop impairment on the packets before sending them to either HeartPOS or HeartSIP.

+Behavior: Packet(s) will be dropped from the transmission.
+Network trace will show one or more Retransmission attempts.

 Type: OutOfOrder (NetworkImpaired = 5)

 Based on whether it is inbound or outbound, WinDivertSharp thread gets hold of request or response and applies OutOfOrder impairment on the packets before sending them to either HeartPOS or HeartSIP.

+Behavior: Packet(s) will be sent out of order.
+Network trace will show one or more Spurious Retransmission attempts.

 Type: Duplicate (NetworkImpaired = 6)

 Based on whether it is inbound or outbound, WinDivertSharp thread gets hold of request or response and applies Duplicate impairment on the packets before sending them to either HeartPOS or HeartSIP.

+Behavior: Duplicate Packet(s) will be added to the transmission.
+Network trace will show one or more DupACK responses.

+Serial Impairments:

+When NetworkImpaired = 7/ 8/ 9/ 10/ 11/ 12/ 13/ 14 for a test transaction and HeartPOS is in TCP mode, the following are applied based on the provided value.

+NOTE: For Serial you must set Send ACK property in the Config/Transaction tab.
+It is also helpful to turn on Display Serial Protocol Chars to show [STX], [ETX], [ACK] etc. in the automation output.